LBeLD/stopwatch/README.md

-Stop watch wit lap counter.
+Stop watch with lap counter.

 HTML, CSS, Bootstrap and jQuery: